L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 Green tea has been consumed in China and other parts of Asia for thousands of years.
 According to Traditional Chinese Medicine (TCM), tea is the most beneficial of all herbs and has numerous benefits, including improving alertness, supporting immunity, balancing body fluid production, quenching thirst, clearing heat and phlegm, and promoting healthy digestion and urination.

 In TCM, the amount of green tea that’s recommended depends on the condition being treated.
-An average of three cups of green tea (approximately 750 milliliters) per day is commonly recommended, however upward of 10 cups (2,500 milliliters) may be beneficial for treating certain health conditions.
+An average of three cups of green tea (approximately 750 milliliters) per day is commonly recommended, but upwards of 10 cups (2,500 milliliters) may be beneficial for certain health conditions.

 While green tea is most valuable in TCM, many other types of teas are also encouraged, including white, black and oolong teas.